-As of June 30, 2023 the College had one subscription-based IT arrangement for Microsoft Corp.
+As of June 30, 2024 the College had one subscription-based IT arrangements for Microsoft Corp.
 During the FY2022 fiscal year, the College entered into a five-year subscription-based information technology arrangement with Microsoft Corp for the use of their software suite.
-The subscription agreement requires annual payments of approximately \$275,000 at the beginning of each fiscal year and includes an option to extend the subscription for an additional three years.
+The subscription agreement requires annual fixed payments of approximately \$301,117 at the beginning of each fiscal year and includes an option to extend the subscription for an additional three years.
+An initial subscription liability was recorded in the amount of \$1,150,918.
+As of 6/30/2024, the value of the subscriptions liability is \$598,728, and the value of the short-term subscriptions liability is \$298,782.
 The SBITA liabilities are reported at net present value using the State of Washington's incremental borrowing rate unless otherwise noted in the contract term.
+There were no project costs, termination penalties, incentives, prepayments, refundable or non-refundable deposits, or other reasonably certain payments.
+Additionally, the agreement has no organization or vendor extension option period, or organization or vendor termination option period.
+SBITA liabilities were restated at the beginning of FY24 to correct an error in the beginning valuation during implementation of GASB 96.

-As of June 30, 2023 the minimum payments under these subscription-based agreements are as follows:
+As of June 30, 2024 the minimum payments under these subscription-based agreements are as follows:

-As of June 30 Principal Interest Total
+As of June 30 Principal Interest Tot al

-2024 \$281,191 \$3,096 \$284,287

-2025 \$255,783 \$1,999 \$257,782

-2026 \$256,780 \$1,001 \$257,782
+2025 \$ 298,782 \$ 2,335 \$ 301,117

+2026 \$ 299,947 \$ 1,170 \$ 301,117

-Total minimum lease payments \$793,754 \$6,096 \$799,850
+Total minimum lease payments \$ 598,728 \$ 3,505 \$ 602,233